joneseyit/dimes-frontend/README.md

 ### Bugs
     - can manually change local storage and look at other profiles
     - calling on the dispatch add user in 2 places - login and in the profile page because store would lose state on refresh
+    - may be losing the user in the store from not saving state

 ### Notes